-Xbox One X vs Xbox One S: Microsoft’s two games consoles serve two different audiences, but which console should you buy?
-The decision isn’t as easy as you might think, and we’re here to help you make up your mind.
+Xbox One X vs Xbox One S: Microsoft’s two consoles offer some similar features, but very different levels of performance.
+Which console is right for you?
+The decision isn’t as easy as you might think, so Trusted Reviews has put together a breakdown to help make up your mind.

 Xbox One X vs Xbox One S: What do they have in common?

-In order to make this buying decision as simple as possible, we’ll start with the features that are common between both devices.
-If nothing else, this will ensure you don’t buy the more expensive One X if the feature you really wanted was already part of the One S.
+In order to make this buying decision as simple as possible, we’ll start with the features that are common to both devices.
+If nothing else, this will ensure you don’t buy the more expensive One X if what you really wanted was already part of the One S.

 The main similarities come in the form of ports, connectivity and media playback.
 Both consoles have three USB 3.0 connectors, one on the front and two at the rear.
 Also at the rear, the consoles have a pair of HDMI ports (2.0b out and 1.4b in), Ethernet, S/PDIF audio and an IR output.

 Both consoles support 4K HDR content through the HDR 10 standard, and both have UHD Blu-ray disc drives.
 Dolby Atmos is present, as is Dolby Digital 5.1 audio.
 For home theatre enthusiasts, both consoles excel.

 Both consoles support HDR in certain games, but as we’ll see in the ‘What’s different’ section, it’s not quite that simple.